damienzeng73/shopping-cart/README.md

 Shopping-cart
 =============
-A smiple Shopping-cart built with ReactJS and Django REST framework(DRF).
+A smiple Shopping-cart built with ReactJS and Django REST Framework(DRF).

 Dependencies
 ------------